 Try to be considerate and tell them how sorry you feel that things had to end like this.
 Let them know that you couldn’t help doing it through a text.

 They will surely want to know the reason why you are breaking up with them.
 Try to be as honest as you can.
 The truth might be bitter, but at least they know what went wrong and may keep it in mind the next time they get into a relationship.

 You may feel bad for this person and might try to take all the blame.
 You might tell them how your shortcomings hampered the relationship.
 Do not do it.
 It won’t ease their pain or make them feel better.
 Instead, they might be able to see through it, which can make them feel even more awful.
 Try to keep the message clear, clean, and polite.

 6. Avoid giving them any false hopes

-If your partner is overly attached to you, saying “be in touch” or “let’s be friends” gives them false hopes that they might be able to change your mind.
+If your partner is overly attached to you, saying “be in touch” or “let’s be friends” disavows the reality that you are no longer interested in a relationship and may give them false hopes that they might be able to change your mind.
 When you know they can’t be friends with you, do not ask them for their friendship.
 And do not ask them to keep in touch after the breakup unless you are sure that both of you can be friendly without any bitterness.

 1. How can I reduce the emotional impact of breaking up over text?